nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Example of command
-1. `:f -t "quiz"` filter for tasks with "quiz" as title
+1. `:f -w "quiz"` filter for tasks with "quiz" as keyword
 2. `:f -d --before 2023-04-05` filter for tasks before 2023-04-05
 3. `:f -s 1` filter for tasks with status of in_progress
 4. `:f -p 1` filter for tasks with priority of urgent